Gzip versus bag-of-words for text classification: Introduction

 \section{Introduction}

-KNN-based text classification uses distance measurements between data points: For a given testing point, we first calculate its distance to every other point from some labeled training set.
-Then, given a manually selected $K$ parameter, we check the labels of the $K$ points that lie most closely to our testing point (i.e., its \textit{\textbf{K}-\textbf{N}eirest} \textbf{N}eighbors), and predict the label that we observe most frequently.
+KNN is a simple classifier that uses distance measurements between data points: For a given testing point, we calculate its distance to every other point from some labeled training set and check the labels of the $K$ closest points (i.e., the \textit{\textbf{K}-\textbf{N}eirest} \textbf{N}eighbors), predicting the label that we observe most frequently.

-An obvious upside of KNN-based text classification is its simplicity: KNN has only two parameters, $K$ and a distance function.
-Interestingly, recent findings \cite{jiang-etal-2023-low} suggest that we can exploit compression to assess the distance of two documents, by comparing their individual compression lengths to the length of their compressed concatenation (we call this distance measurement \gzip).
-With this approach, \cite{jiang-etal-2023-low} show strong text classification performance across different data sets, sometimes achieving higher accuracy than trained neural classifiers such as BERT \cite{devlin-etal-2019-bert}.
-Against this background, it is not surprising that \gzip has quickly attracted lots of attention.\footnote{In only a few days, the \gzip github repository (\url{https://github.com/bazingagin/npc_gzip}) attracted more than 1.5k `stars', and \gzip-focused twitter micro blogs got several thousands of `likes'.}
+Hence, it is straightforward to build a general text classifier from KNN, if we can equip it with a sensible distance measure between documents.
+Interestingly, recent findings \cite{jiang-etal-2023-low} suggest that we can exploit compression to assess the distance of two documents, by comparing their individual compression lengths to the length of their compressed concatenation (we call this measurement \gzip).
+With this approach, \cite{jiang-etal-2023-low} show strong text classification performance across different data sets, sometimes achieving higher accuracy than trained neural classifiers such as BERT \cite{devlin-etal-2019-bert}, especially in scenarios where only few training data are available.